svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-cost.md

 ## Open Ledger Cost

 The `rippled` server has a second mechanism for enforcing the transaction cost, called the _open ledger cost_.
-A transaction can only be included in the open ledger if it meets the open ledger cost requirement in XRP.
+A transaction can only be included in the open ledger if it meets the open ledger cost requirement in SGY.
 Transactions that do not meet the open ledger cost may be [queued for a following ledger](#queued-transactions) instead.

 For each new ledger version, the server picks a soft limit on the number of transactions to be included in the open ledger, based on the number of transactions in the previous ledger.
 The open ledger cost is equal to the minimum un-scaled transaction cost until the number of transactions in the open ledger is equal to the soft limit.
 After that, the open ledger cost increases exponentially for each transaction included in the open ledger.
 For the next ledger, the server increases the soft limit if the current ledger contained more transactions than the soft limit, and decreases the soft limit if the consensus process takes more than 5 seconds.